Tiny indigenous land highlights Brazil’s environmental woes

 Brazil’s president has no say in awarding the constructor the permits to build near Guarani Mbya land.
 But tribal leaders argue the federal indigenous affairs agency did not consult them on potential impacts, as required by law, which would halt the licensing process.
 They also said no one from the agency, known as Funai, supported them after they informed about the construction.

-Funai officials visited the site on Tuesday.
+Funai said Tuesday that officials visited the site recently.
 In a statement the agency said the cutting of trees was suspended for 20 days following an agreement between indigenous leaders and the construction company.
 It did not comment on whether it had consulted the indigenous residents before tree-felling began.

+Sao Paulo’s city hall said Tuesday night that construction at the site will be halted for seven days so the indigenous people have more time to provide any evidence that there are problems with the builder’s environmental licenses.

 Earlier, builder Tenda said it had carried out all required procedures to begin the housing project and felled only “isolated trees.”
 Following repeated requests from the AP, Tenda didn’t make anyone available for an interview.